Laravel vs PHP: Dissecting The Backend Frameworks in Detail!

 Market usage stats of Laravel

-- The number of live websites using Laravel has risen above 648,115 with over 1.78% (one million) websites based in the US region.
+- The number of live websites using Laravel has risen above 783,345 with over 366,427 websites based in the US region.

 Use cases of Laravel